Restoring hope in the future for Prespa Lake, FYR Macedonia

 The beautiful but environmentally vulnerable region of the Prespa Lake Basin, home to more than 2,000 species of fish, birds, mammals and plants, has suffered greatly over the last 40 years — above all from pollution caused by unsustainable farming practices, together with erosion and the presence of untreated waste and wastewaters.

-- The initiative, funded by the Swiss Development Cooperation over 6 years, will help improve water quality and rare species survive.
+- The initiative, funded by the Swiss Development Cooperation over 6 years, will help improve water quality and rare species survival.

 - Reducing pressure on the lake's ecosystem involves planting trees, setting up a lake monitoring system and teaching farmers eco-friendly ways of irrigating and fertilizing their land.